dallascard/SBSCD/README.md

 The output of this will be a file called `<basedir>/embeddings_<model>/jsd_scores.csv` (and an equivalent `.json` file) containing the scaled estimate for all terms, including all target terms.

-Additional scripts that may be useful include `evaluate.py` (which allows you to evaluate against gold scores) and `get_top_repalcements.py` (which gather the top replacement terms from each corpus).
+Additional scripts that may be useful include `evaluate.py` (which allows you to evaluate against gold scores) and `get_top_replacements.py` (which gathers the top replacement terms from each corpus).

 ### Replicating GEMS experiments